-Linear or logistic regressions, as appropriate, were used to investigate effects of maternal social anxiety status on narratives about school, as well as the extent to which child BI and attachment moderated these effects.
-Effects of demographic (sex, parity and SES) and child BI, attachment and IQ were controlled for whenever appropriate.
-Similarly, we examined whether maternal social anxiety status and maternal narratives predicted child outcomes, either directly, or moderated by child BI or attachment.
+Linear or logistic regressions, as appropriate, were used to investigate effects of maternal social anxiety status on narratives about school and the extent to which child BI and attachment moderated these effects.
+Effects of demographic (sex, parity, and socioeconomic status) and child BI, attachment and IQ were controlled for whenever appropriate.
+We also examined whether maternal social anxiety status and maternal narratives predicted child outcomes, either directly or moderated by child BI or attachment.
 Where relevant, we investigated whether maternal narratives mediated effects of maternal group on child outcome, using the methods of Preacher and Hayes (2004, 2008).
-Accordingly, confidence intervals (CIs) for indirect effects were BCa bootstrapped CIs, based on 5000 samples.
+Confidence intervals for indirect effects were accelerated bootstrapped confidence intervals ( $BC_a$ ), based on 5,000 samples.